numpy/numpy/doc/neps/nep-0056-array-api-main-namespace.rst

    for floating-point dtypes.*

    `array-api#731 <https://github.com/data-apis/array-api/issues/731>`__ was
-   opened to reconsider this design choice in the standard.
+   opened to reconsider this design choice in the standard, and that was accepted for the next standard version.

-3. Making function signatures positional-only and keyword-only in many places.
+2. Making function signatures positional-only and keyword-only in many places.

    *Rationale: the 2022.12 version of the standard said "must", but this has already been softened to "should" in the about-to-be-released 2023.12